Sadams112/WoodworkingInventoryDB/README.md

 Final Project for Code You 2023

 This is a Conosle Application to help keep track of orders and materials needed when woodworking.
 The application allows you to add, search, and save orders.
-All of the data is stored on a SQLite database, and can be pulled from said database when using the search function.
+All of the data is stored on a SQLite database, and can be pulled from said database when using the search or save to text file function.